saimeunt/hackaton-chiliz/README.md

 Betting project, but with a twist !
 Make it real with DeFi and Attendance proof

 "My club is better than yours !" : Prove it, make your fan token worth your club involvement.
-And rekt the others by automatically swaping their boring token.
-Go to the stadium, earn more, eazy lil hooligan.
+And rekt the others by automatically swapping their boring token.
+Go to the stadium, earn more, eazy pz (lemon squeezy) lil hooligan.

 ### One track ?
 All tracks !